-Questions regarding the information in this introduction and/or the CIA Exam Guide (study suggestions, studying plans, exam specifics) should be emailed to personalcounselor@gleim.com.
+Questions regarding the information in this introduction or the CIA Exam Guide (study suggestions, study plans, exam specifics) should be emailed to personal counselor @ gleim.com.

 Questions concerning orders, prices, shipments, or payments should be sent via email to customerservice@gleim.com and will be promptly handled by our competent and courteous customer service staff.